FernandoYaguana/python/README.md

 # Python Web Application

-Application in Python Web with the Hello World
+This is a sample Python Web Project that displays a simple "Hello World" message in a view.

 > To view this project in your browser you can click [here](https://python-production-832a.up.railway.app/).